Tips for a First Date (& land the 2nd one)

 4) Please and thank you

 Manners go a long way, and not just with your date.
 When you talk to others – the hostess, waitress, cash attendant – be respectful and considerate.
 Your date is most likely keeping notes and manners are a key indicator of personality which is prominent in how the future relationship may pan out.
+If you want to land a second date, this is something you most definitely should pay attention to.

 5) Do your homework